Split-Evolution Quantum Phase Estimation for Particle-Conserving Hamiltonians: Simulations and Hardware Demonstration

-\emph{Reference Register and Fan-Out Qubit Resetting.} Investigations of the MR-cat-SE-QPE protocols on the H2-Emulator and H2-2 hardware device have shown that mid-circuit resetting of qubits in the reference register, in the case that it begins as the state $\ket{\overline{0}}$ (and to a lesser extent ancilla qubits used for fan-out), can contribute to a successful outcome.
+\emph{Reference Register and Fan-Out Qubit Resetting.} Investigations of the MR-cat-SE-QPE protocols on the H2-2E, H2-Emulator and H2-2 hardware device have shown that mid-circuit resetting of qubits in the reference register, in the case that it begins as the state $\ket{\overline{0}}$ (and to a lesser extent ancilla qubits used for fan-out), can contribute to a successful outcome.
 It must be noted that resetting the $\ket{\overline{0}}$ reference register is only suitable if the $\ket{\overline{0}}$ state is an exact eigenstate for the chosen Hamiltonian, otherwise state information encoded on the vacuum register will be lost upon the reset.
 If this is the case each complete application of a CSWAP-gadget should return this register to $\ket{\overline{0}}$ and any deviation is the result of an error.
 With increasing unitary power, $j$, the circuit depth increases, therefore the number of operations this reference register must withstand also increases causing errors to build up.
 Contrastingly, resetting the fan-out qubits can occur with no limitations on Hamiltonian choice or the state of either register.
-Additionally the number of operations on each cat qubit does not increase with j, only their idle time does.
+Additionally the number of operations on each cat qubit does not increase with $j$, only their idle time does.

-Fig.~\ref{fig:vac_reset} depicts the impact of mid-circuit measurements and resetting of the reference register in 4-qubit ethylene experiments of 5000 shots on the H2-emulator for $M = 5$ and $\tau=10~\mathrm{Ha}^{-1}$ \cite{H2-Emulator}.
+Fig.~\ref{fig:vac_reset} depicts the impact of mid-circuit measurements and resetting of the reference register in 4-qubit ethylene experiments of 5000 shots on the H2-emulator for $M=5$ and $\tau=10~\mathrm{Ha}^{-1}$ \cite{H2-Emulator}.
 The plot shows how reference register measurements change as the number of reset layers increases.
 Each 'round' refers to the complete implementation of ${S}_{U^{2^j}}$ for a given $j$.
-The first round corresponds to $j = 0$, the second to $j = 1$ etc. The left plot shows the proportion of register qubits that return non-zero tends to increases with $j$ but is reduced overall when the register qubits are reset after each CSWAP-gadget.
+The first round corresponds to $j = 0$, the second to $j = 1$ etc., The left plot shows the proportion of register qubits that return non-zero tends to increases with $j$ but is reduced overall when the register qubits are reset after each CSWAP-gadget.
+However, the $M=6$ hardware results in Table~\ref{tab:ethylene_result} show a higher percentage of shots (both before and after filtering) result in the overall most common bitstring in the experiment using cat-SE-QPE compared to MR-cat-SE-QPE.
+This suggests that the additional overhead from mid-circuit measurement and reset can outweigh the benefits of resetting, so the cat-SE-QPE circuit outperforms its MR-cat-SE-QPE counterpart.